Last Updated December 17, 2019

 Q: Why is the RM considering a wastewater project?

 A: Reinfeld and Schanzenfeld are currently using onsite septic fields for wastewater treatment.
 All septic fields have a life of approximately 20 years before repairs or replacement is required, if repairs/replacement are even possible with soil conditions, groundwater levels and increasing government regulation.

-A sewer system will remove the wastewater from the community and ensure the long-term future property values in these communities.
+A sewer system would remove the wastewater from the community and ensure the long-term future property values in these communities.

 A: The Government of Canada and the Government of Manitoba have implemented the Investing in Canada Infrastructure Fund which covers up to 73% of major infrastructure costs.
 Additionally, The City of Winkler and RM of Stanley have entered into a wastewater agreement that will provide capacity in the new Winkler Regional Wastewater Treatment Plant to service the RM of Stanley, eliminating the need to construct new lagoon/treatment facilities.
 Financing interest rates currently low, not something that can be guaranteed for the future.

 Q: What would the costs be to property owners?
 And when would I have to pay?

 Initially, we anticipated the cost to each property owner in Reinfeld and Schanzenfeld would be in the range of $6,000 to $9,000 for installation of the sewer system throughout the community.
 This cost would not be due until after the main sewer line is complete, and we are committed to developing affordable payment options for property owners.

 If your property is connected and you are using the sewer system you would receive a basic quarterly sewer bill to cover ongoing system operation.
 We anticipate this would be in the range of $100 to $150 every three months.